Doctors Note Logo

 Understanding Androgens: How Ashwagandha Clears Stress Acne

-Ashwagandha helps break the stress-acne cycle by normalizing cortisol, lowering DHEA-S, and inhibiting the enzyme that converts testosterone to DHT, which together reduces sebum production and inflammation along the jawline and chin.
-Studies using 300–500 mg twice daily for 6–8 weeks show promising improvements when paired with stress management, adequate sleep, and gentle skin care.
+Ashwagandha may help break the stress-acne cycle by normalizing cortisol, lowering DHEA-S, and inhibiting the enzyme that converts testosterone to DHT.
+Together, these effects reduce sebum production and calm inflammation along the jawline and chin.
+Clinical studies using 300–500 mg twice daily for 6–8 weeks show promising results, especially when combined with stress management, quality sleep, and gentle skin care.

 answer background